 Medical Examiner Job Description Template

-We are looking for an experienced Medical Examiner to conduct postmortem medical examinations on decedents, in order to determine the cause, manner, and circumstances surrounding death.
+We are looking for an experienced medical examiner to conduct postmortem medical examinations on decedents, in order to determine the cause, manner, and circumstances surrounding the death.

 To be successful in this role you must be even-tempered and trained in forensic analysis, criminal procedure and understand the chain of custody, and evidence collection.
 You will frequently work with individuals in law enforcement so you must be able to collaborate effectively when carrying out your duties.

 - Performing autopsies to determine the cause of death.

 - Undertaking examinations of specimens, tissues, organs, fluids, and blood to determine abnormalities that may have resulted in death.

 - Investigating sudden and/or unnatural deaths, in conjunction with law enforcement, when needed.